 For the general consumer population, celebrities are huge influencers when it comes to increasing the popularity of a product.
 Individuals look up to celebrities for their beauty, fame, fashion choices, and lifestyle.
 If individuals see their favorite star wearing a certain brand or aligning themselves with a certain product, they are more likely to embrace the brand as well.

-In the B2B world and other niches, influencer marketing is a bit different.
+In the B2B world, influencer marketing is a bit different.
 Like celebrities, influencers have leverage over the opinions of their engaged audiences.
 (And, like celebrities, it is often based on their ability to make money and achieve status).
 Unlike celebrities, business influencers have more of a niche following.
-They have gained respect for their success and innovation in a particular industry field or department.
+They have gained respect for their success and innovation in a particular industry or department.

 B2B influencers are perceived as more intentional when they advocate for a brand — typically, they or their clients have worked with this brand to achieve demonstrable business results.
 B2B influencers are perceived to share only brands that they actually believe in and have experience with, rather than being paid millions of dollars to take a picture with a water bottle.
 Rather than posing for something like an Instagram ad, B2B influencers may agree to speak on a panel at an event, or host a webinar, or write a post on LinkedIn.